TinyPedal/TinyPedal/docs/customization.md

     Add primary `class` tag to selected preset, which will be auto loaded by `Auto load preset` system.
 Class tags and colors are defined in `classes.json` file, which can be modified in [Vehicle Class Editor](#vehicle-class-editor).

     Note, a single preset can have tags from multiple classes.
 Auto loading `primary class` preset (if available) always takes priority over `primary sim`.

-* Set Primary for * (Sim)

-    Add primary `sim` tag to selected preset, which will be auto loaded by `Auto load preset` system.

-    Note, a single preset can have tags from multiple games.
-This option is ignored if `primary class` is found.

 * Clear Primary Tag